heimrichhannot/contao-isotope-subscriptions-bundle/README.md

 - opt-in via activation link in an email
 - cancel subscriptions again
-- subscribe in isotope checkout modules (see [heimrichhannot/contao-isotope-extension-bundle](https://github.com/heimrichhannot/contao-isotope-extension-bundle))
+- subscribe in isotope direct checkout modules (see [heimrichhannot/contao-isotope-extension-bundle](https://github.com/heimrichhannot/contao-isotope-extension-bundle))
   - of course, you can also create a frontend module yourself which uses the methods in `SubscriptionManager`

 ## Known limitations